williamtroup/Peek.js/README.md

 npm install jpeek.js
 ```

+Or, you can download the latest zipped up version [here](https://www.william-troup.com/peek-js/download.html).

-You can also use the following CDN links:
+Or, you can also use the following CDN links:

 ```markdown
 https://cdn.jsdelivr.net/gh/williamtroup/Peek.js@1.8.1/dist/peek.min.js